jose-perth/surfs_up/README.md

 ### Density Distributions

 The temperatures can be easily compared if we look at the density distribution of the temperatures for both months.
-From the plot below, we can see that the temperatures in the month of June are higher than in the month of December, although by not much.
+From the plot below, we can see that the temperatures in the month of June are higher than in the month of December, although not by much as previously stated.

 **Temperature - Density Distribution**

 ![Density Distributions](./Resources/Density_distribution_both.png)

 The density distributions were generated using the *seaborn* dependency for python and a new query extracting the date and year and month of the data point.